 Location.
-26° 54.613′ N, 82° 5.741′ W. Marker is in Punta Gorda, Florida, in Charlotte County.
-Marker can be reached from Ponce de Leon Parkway 0.9 miles west of Colony Point Drive, on the right when traveling south.
+26° 54.613′ N, 82° 5.744′ W. Marker is in Punta Gorda, Florida, in Charlotte County.
+Marker is on Ponce de Leon Parkway 0.9 miles west of Colony Point Drive, on the right when traveling south.
+This marker is located in Ponce de Leon Park.
 Touch for map.
-This marker is located in Ponce de Leon Park.
 Marker is at or near this postal address: 3400 Ponce de Leon Parkway, Punta Gorda FL 33950, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 31, 2017.
-This page originally submitted on June 21, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 295 times since then and 22 times this year.
-Last updated on June 28, 2016, by Don Morfe of Baltimore, Maryland.
-Photos: 1, 2. submitted on June 21, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 29, 2019.
+This page originally submitted on June 29, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 320 times since then and 48 times this year.
+Photos: 1. submitted on April 28, 2019, by Tim Fillmon of Webster, Florida.
+2, 3. submitted on June 21, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.